 Most plastic containers, such as soda bottles, are designed to be biodegradable; they will break down over time.
 While it usually takes 450 years for a plastic bottle to degrade, the bottle will develop little pin-sized holes long before this.

-These holes are a major issue if you want to store water in plastic containers: in anywhere from 6-18 months, water may start leaking out of recycled plastic containers.
-For this reason, it is NOT recommended that you store water in recycled plastic containers.
+These holes are a significant issue if you want to store water in plastic containers: in 6-18 months, water may start leaking out of recycled plastic containers.
+For this reason, keeping water in recycled plastic containers is NOT recommended.

 Instead, invest in some sturdier containers which are designed for water storage.
 These should also be labeled as Food Safe and have never contained anything but food or water.